birnstiel/dsharp_opac/README.md

 This package was created by T. Birnstiel and C.P.
 Dullemond

+## Credit

+If you use this package, please cite Birnstiel et al. (2018).

+If you use any optical constants, please cite the appropriate experimental papers.

 ## Installation

 got into the base directory (where this README.md is) and run